 3. Skip Eating Outside

 Try to avoid eating from outside as much as possible.
 Street foods like pani puri, bhel puri, sandwiches and pakoras may seem very tempting during this season but they contain bacteria that may cause indigestion.
 Avoid eating any kind of raw foods or pre-cut fruits during the rains, as they might have an accumulation of germs on them, which can also lead to food poisoning.
 Also, don’t drink water from outside.
 Most water-borne diseases like dysentery and cholera are caused due to impure water.
 Street golas, juices and kulfi should be avoided during the monsoons.

 4. Avoid Fish, Unless It’s Fresh

-  Always remember, your nutrition and immunity depends on the food you eat.
-Therefore, you should be conscious of what you are feeding in.
+Always remember, your nutrition and immunity depend on the food you eat.
+Therefore, you should be conscious of what you are feeding.
 Also, find here some simple dos and don’ts for the monsoon season.
 In this tough time of the pandemic, when keeping your immunity uptight is highly crucial, do have a focus to maintain your healthy diet and safety as well.